-- Unexcused absences - Excessive lateness (15 minutes or more) to any of the scheduled PREP events/activities (More than 3 instances) - Sleeping in class - Behaving disrespectfully in the hallways which includes cursing in front of staff and visitors, and talking loudly when there is signage asking to keep voices down - Leaving the middle of a session/class for a long period of time and or not coming back - Disregarding quite hours at the dorms - Showing disrespect to any of the PREP program representatives, tutors, on-call student workers interns, staff or faculty
+- Unexcused absences - Repeated instances of excessive lateness (15 minutes or more) to any of the scheduled Pathway Program events/activities - Sleeping in class - Behaving disrespectfully in the hallways which includes cursing in front of staff and visitors, and talking loudly when there is signage asking to keep voices down - Leaving the middle of a session/class for a long period of time and or not coming back - Disregarding quite hours at the dorms - Showing disrespect to any of the Pathway Program Staff, Faculty, Representatives, Pathway Tutors, Student Workers, or HCC Interns.

-If the lapse in professionalism falls within the parameters of the University disciplinary system (e.g. plagiarism, falsification of documents, verbal or physical or sexual assault, or sexual harassment), the student will be referred to the appropriate University Disciplinary Body.
+If the lapse in professionalism falls within the parameters of the University disciplinary system (e.g. plagiarism, falsification of documents, verbal or physical or sexual assault, or sexual harassment), the scholar will be referred to the appropriate University Disciplinary Body.